mosaicml/composer/STYLE_GUIDE.md

 ## 5. Imports and `__init__.py`

-All imports in composer should be absolute -- that is, they do not being with a period.
+All imports in composer should be absolute -- that is, they do not begin with a period.
 In addition, all imports should be added into an appropriate section of [setup.py](setup.py).

 ### 5.1 Optional Dependencies